Search Lincoln Cannon Menu

 Kurzweil got there by directly engaging in postsecular rhetoric.
 Before doing so, he was a successful inventor and entrepreneur.
 But it wasn’t until after leveraging postsecular rhetoric that he became widely recognized as a thought leader.

-The most obvious examples can be found in the titles of Kurzweil’s most well-known books, The Age of Spiritual Machines and The Singularity Is Near.
+The most obvious examples can be found in the titles of Kurzweil’s most well-known books, The Age of Spiritual Machines and The Singularity is Near.
 And, although he may be an atheist or agnostic, he yet chose explicitly to leverage references to “God” inside these books as at least a literary device, if not a vision for the future of humanity.
 Here are several examples:

 “Even if we limit our discussion to computers that are not directly derived from a particular human brain, they will increasingly appear to have their own personalities, evidencing reactions that we can only label as emotions and articulating their own goals and purposes.
 They will appear to have their own free will.
 They will claim to have spiritual experiences.
 And people – those still using carbon-based neurons or otherwise – will believe them.”
 (The Age of Spiritual Machines)